About this Website

 If anyone notices any errors of either fact or logic in this website, the author sincerely desires to be corrected.
 He may be contacted by using the contact form below.

-The download below is a new and improved (but still unfinished) version of the paper submitted to the 2019 Synod of the RPCNA.
+The downloadable paper below is a new and improved version of the paper submitted to the 2019 Synod of the RPCNA.
 This paper may be presented to a future Synod of the RPCNA.
 In the meantime, any elder or church is welcome to download and adapt this paper for his or her use.
 The author hereby surrenders all rights.

 Readers are also welcome to purchase the author’s book, entitled, “Wine in the Lord’s Supper,” which is available on Amazon.